All-Ireland Intermediate Camogie Championship

-The All-Ireland Intermediate Camogie Championship is a competition in the women's field sport of camogie for second-tier county teams and for second-string teams of first-tier counties.
-If the winning team comes from a second-tier county, that county is promoted to the following year's senior championship.
+The All-Ireland Intermediate Camogie Championship is a competition in the women's field sport of camogie for second-tier county teams.
+Up to 2024 second-string teams of first-tier counties were allowed to participate.
+The winning team is promoted to the following year's senior championship.
 Similarly, the winner of the All-Ireland junior championship is promoted to the following year's Intermediate Championship.
 The grade mirrors Division 2 of the National Camogie League.
 The final is played in Croke Park, Dublin, alongside the Senior and Junior finals.

-The 2021 competition was contested by Antrim, Carlow, Derry, Laois, Kerry, Kildare, Meath and the second teams of Cork, Dublin, Galway, Kilkenny and Tipperary.
+Format

+The teams are split in two groups with group 1 containing the higher seeded teams.
+Position 1 and 2 of this group qualify directly for the semi-final while position 3 and 4 face position 1 and 2 from group 2 in a quarter-final.
+Position 3 and 4 of group 2 face each other in a relegation play-off with the loser being relegated to the All-Ireland junior championship.

+In 2026 the following teams participate :